-This directive creates a port which resides on the local node for the specified DPMA.
-The assigned port id is returned in id.
-This port id is used as an argument to other dual-ported memory manager directives to convert addresses within this DPMA.
+This directive creates a port which resides on the local node.
+The port has the user-defined object name specified in name.
+The assigned object identifier is returned in id.
+This identifier is used to access the port with other dual-ported memory port related directives.